-While Zone 7 and Risk Management Professionals had lead responsibility for the update of the HMP, neighboring communities, agencies, businesses, and other interested parties were invited to participate on the Steering Committee to review the HMP during each phase of the document development.
-Each participating member of the Steering Committee had the opportunity to impact all aspects of the planning process In addition, Zone 7 and Risk Management Professionals personnel assessed community support for proposed plan revisions through active community involvement; engaging public participants through the use of a public survey.
+While Zone 7 and Risk Management Professionals had lead responsibility for the update of the HMP, neighboring communities, agencies, businesses, and other interested parties were invited to participate on the Steering Committee to review the HMP during document development.
+Each participating member of the Steering Committee had the opportunity to impact all aspects of the planning process.
+In addition, Zone 7 and Risk Management Professionals personnel solicited community involvement and engagement through the use of a public survey